muxinc/elements/packages/mux-uploader/README.md

 # Introduction

-`<mux-uploader>` is a web component for uploading video files to Mux.
+`<mux-uploader>` is a web component that makes it easier to upload video files to Mux.

 `<mux-uploader-drop>` is an optional supporting container-style web component for drag and drop.
 You can always configure your own drag and drop with `<mux-uploader>`.

-If you are looking for a direct upload interface and a progress bar, you're in the right place.
+If you are looking for a direct upload interface for your application, you're in the right place.

 # Installation